TheClams/yarig/Readme.md

 ### Why another language ?

 Of all existing approach, I think that only SystemRDL comes close to covering all the features I need.
-The idea of separating register definition and instance is key to allow re-use amongst different project.
+The idea of separating register definition and instance is key to allow re-use among different project.
 But the main weakness of SystemRDL (in my opinion) is that the syntax is neither easy to read nor easy to write.

 How simpler is the RIF syntax compare to the SystemRDL is quite subjective, but like can be seen in the syntax example